I Want to Put An Addition on My House. Now What?

-Costs can also be high, and you should consider how you will finance construction.
+Cost to remodel can also be high, and you need to figure out how you will finance construction.
 Taking advantage of a home equity line of credit can be an option, but if property values decline, you may find yourself underwater on your house.
 And don’t count on the addition to increase your property value, either.
 While a well-planned addition in the right market can definitely add to the value of a home, it might not necessarily pay for itself.
 Consider factors like added expenses for heating and cooling, property taxes, and maintenance, as well.
 In other words, the expense of an addition doesn’t stop when the last contractor leaves and you can finally move your furniture in and start using it.

 Now that we’ve totally soured you on putting an addition on your house, let’s talk about some of the pluses.
-One, and the one that’s probably most important to you: there will be more space in your house.
-An addition can help you expand an existing room, or add rooms such as bedrooms and home offices that make your home more functional.
-That’s good news if you find yourself growing out of your home but you’re not ready (or willing) to move to a different home.
-It can sometimes be more cost-effective to build an addition than it would be to buy a bigger home.
+One advantage (which is probably most important to you): there will be more space in your home.
+An addition can help you expand an existing room, or add rooms such as bedrooms, offices, and home theaters that make your abode more functional and enjoyable.
+That’s good news if you find yourself outgrowing your current residence but are not ready or willing to move.
+It’s often more cost-effective to build an addition than it would be to buy a bigger home.

 Better yet, you get to control the expansion to make sure it’s precisely to your taste.
 If you have particular needs you want to address (such as accessibility for limited mobility), they can be wrapped into the addition.
 Be careful here, however, and make sure the addition keeps its value.
-For example, if you’re building a new master bedroom, add a master bathroom suite, because potential buyers will probably look for that feature.
+For example, if you’re building a new master bedroom, add a master bathroom en suite, because most potential buyers will look for that feature.

 s.e. smith writes for Networx.com.
 Photo by Tim Jarrett/Flickr Creative Commons.